Paid Hospitality Internships and International Hotel Experience

 Sometimes you need to arrange your own accommodation – something you also want to get done ahead of time.
 The most important thing is that this is a safe place to stay and you’ll be comfortable staying there.

 Researching the country you’re flying to, the hotel you are going to be an intern at, are important tasks before you leave.
-This way you won’t be lost once you get there as you will know the ins and outs of your hospitality internship abroad.
+This way you won’t be lost once you get there as you will know the ins and outs of your International hotel internship.

 Being informed will make the entire trip a lot more comfortable.
 Not only will you benefit from this but also, your employer will be happy that you are informed about their hotel.
 The last thing you want to do is offend someone while you’re working at a hotel, that wouldn’t leave a good impression.